 • Participates in college governance, committee work, student advising, etc.

-• Participates in available training to keep current in Welding and Fabrication Technology.
+• Participates in available training to keep current in Industrial Technology.

 • Assists in maintaining requirements of industry standards.